reboottime/Agentic-AI/ai-agents-architecture-python/module2/README.md

 - [x] The MATE Design Principles for AI Agents
 - [x] MATE Design Principles in Code
 - [x] AI Agents & Environment Safety
-  - [ ] I'm not convinced by the sample code in pattern 4
+  - [x]  while the sample is conceptually correct, I'm not convinced by the sample code in pattern 4.

 ## Notes